 The mantel over our range is a favorite place to decorate!
 This year I added another little pine tree and a teeny tiny wreath, along with some cedar and eucalyptus branches.

-The trio of little trees creates a simple centerpiece on the kitchen table, and one that can stay all the way through January!
+The trio of little trees creates a simple centerpiece on the kitchen table, and one that can stay all the way through January.
 The little trees are faux and I’ve put them in vintage French terracotta pots.
 It’s probably one of my favorite things I’ve ever done!

 A few pinecones and more eucalyptus and greenery are added along the linen runner for a simple take on the season.

 Love the vintage pots!
 They really create the French/European casual vibe I was going for – I might have to keep these here all year! 😉

 I hope this simple Christmas decorating has inspired you!
 And thank you so much for stopping by today.
 I know there are a ton of tours this time of year, and I so appreciate you coming here and spending time in my little corner of the internet!